mkutz/screenplay-workshop-parabank/README.md

 Welcome to part 2.

+→ Presentation at https://slides.com/mkutz/screenplay-design-pattern-course Actors with Abilities

-So, now that we had a look into the disadvantages of Page Objects, let's see how Screenplay can improve our tests.
+Now that we had a look into the disadvantages of Page Objects, let's see how Screenplay can improve our tests.

 The central object in a screenplay is an __actor__.

-The Actor can have __abilities__.
-For example browsing the web, using an app, gather information via an API, read their email and so on.

-These abilities enable the actor to _perform_ __tasks__, like login, transfer funds or open a new account.
+The Actor can have __abilities__, which enable __actions__.
+For example the ability to browse the web enables the actor to click a link or read the text of an element on a website.
+Other abilities could enable the actor to call APIs or receive email.
+I this course we'll focus on interacting with the Parabank website.

 So let's start creating some screenplays using these three concepts.